-- 5.1 The five-year HRA Budget Strategy 2020/21 to 2024/25, draft 2020/21 capital budget and five-year capital investment programme will be presented to Finance and Resources budget committee meeting for approval in early 2020. - 5.2 Consultation on the detail of the 2020/21 Capital Programme will be carried out with members in early 2020.
-This will inform the 2020/21 Capital Investment Programme report which will presented to Housing, Homelessness and Fair Work Committee for approval in March 2020. - 5.3 A six-monthly update of the HSIP will be provided to Housing, Homelessness and Fair Work Committee in June 2020.
+5.1 Consultation on the detail of the 2020/21 Capital Programme will be carried out with members in early 2020.
+This will inform the 2020/21 Capital Investment

+- Programme report which will be presented to Housing, Homelessness and Fair Work Committee for approval in March 2020. - 5.2 A six-monthly update of the HSIP will be provided to Housing, Homelessness and Fair Work Committee in June 2020.